ElazarK/content-docs/playbooks/QRadarFullSearch.md

-This playbook runs a QRadar query and return its results to the context.
+Runs a QRadar query and return its results to the context.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.